LucoLab/RNASEQ/README.md

 faidx yourgenome.fasta -i chromsizes > yourgenome.genome.sizes
 ```

-Then configure in init.json the value for _path_to_chrom_length_ref_ with the directory where you create yourgenome.genome.sizes directory
+Then configure in init.json the value for _path_to_chrom_length_ref_ & _genomeDir_ with the directory where you create yourgenome.genome.sizes directory as showed in the provided example

 Also you need to create index for STAR :